TamerTas/kubernetes/docs/proposals/config_data.md

 ## Use Cases

-1. Be able to load API resources as environment variables into a component.
+1. Be able to load API resources as environment variables into a container.
-2. Be able to load API resources as mounted volumes into a component.
+2. Be able to load API resources as mounted volumes into a container.
 3. Be able to update mounted volumes after a change to the API resource.

 ## Solution